 Sun Protection

 Did you know dogs can get sunburnt, too?
 The areas around the muzzle, ears, back, and belly are most prone to sunburns.
-Hairless and white or light-color coated breeds are particularly susceptible to this.
-You’ll want to find the right sunscreen to keep your dog safe from the sun's harmful rays.
+Hairless and white or light-colour-coated breeds are particularly susceptible to this.
+You'll want to find the right sunscreen to keep your dog safe from the sun's harmful rays.

 Human sunscreen is not safe to use on dogs, and dog-safe sunscreens are hard to find.
 It's best to limit your dog's sun exposure even if you use pet sunscreen.
-Try to find shaded paths or set up a covered area for your dog's skin to hang out in during the hottest parts of the day.

 Where to Camp with Your Dog